AY2526S1-CS2103-F12-4/tp/docs/DeveloperGuide.md

 ## **Appendix: Effort**

 * Difficulty and Challenges faced
   * Trying to integrate sessions was challenging as it meant that we had to keep track of how each operation that added or removed a session for a particular individual would affect other sessions in the address book.
+  * Implementing the session edits was another challenge as we needed to prevent overlaps across all users.
+It had to remove old sessions, validate new ones for overlaps, add them, and rollback if validation failed.
 * Effort and Achievements of the project
   * Extended Tags with a `SessionTag` class which allow for easy identification and keep track of the `Session` associated to the tag.
   * Extended AddressBook with `WeeklySessions` that will keep track of all the unique sessions within a week to allow for scheduling operations to be performed.
   * Implemented a payment tracking system with three statuses (PENDING, PAID, OVERDUE), customizable billing cycles (1-31 days), automatic days overdue calculation
+  * Implemented a dual-mode edit command with flag-based operation switching.
+Contact editing (using -c flag) and session editing (using -s flag)

 ## **Appendix: Planned enhancements**